A 5-day journey to living from your priorities

 I would mostly answer questions ad hoc or point them to an article I had found helpful.

 This year though, I’ve begun working on a guide for applying Scrum to everyday life.
-It’s not finished yet, but I completed the first pass of an FAQ section.
+As part of that guide I built out a significant FAQ section.

 That FAQ section turned out to be more extensive than I initially planned.
 Mostly because I realized there are A LOT of questions people have about Scrum.